Jeremy-Chaney/8858_FRC_code/analysis_scripts/README.md

 # Analysis Scripts

 Within this directory are the analysis scripts of [Team 8858 "Beast From the East"](https://www.thebluealliance.com/team/8858).
-- Under `tba_analysis/` is a library of functions that can simplify the process of scripting data-collection from [Blue Alliance's API](https://www.thebluealliance.com/apidocs).
+- Under `tba_analysis/` is a library of functions that can simplify the process of scripting data-collection from [The Blue Alliance's API](https://www.thebluealliance.com/apidocs).
 - Other folders below this directory are examples of some of the applications we've developed to collect data and analyze performance.

 ## Prerequisites